Kaushik-23-2003/TCS_Xplore_Hands-On/README.md

-This repository contains hands-on solutions for TCS Xplore.
+This repository contains hands-on solutions for TCS Xplore-2024.